Thembo Nyombi: Early life and education

 Nyombi was born on 31 July 1964 in Mubende District, in a family of thirteen.
 His father was Erisa Zziwa Bosomungho, from the Ndomboli royal family in Zenzeka, Boma, in the Democratic Republic of Congo.
-His mother was Eseza Ziribasanga, who also had a Congolese background.
+His mother was Eseza Ziribasanga, who also had a Congolese Origin.
 The father migrated to Uganda in 1924, due to social and political upheavals in the region and finally settled in Kassanda, Singo County, in modern-day Mubende District.
 Nyombi attended Lubiri Secondary School in Kampala, for his A-Level education.
 Thembo Nyombi graduated with a Bachelor of Arts degree from Makerere University, the oldest and largest of Uganda's public universities.
 He holds a diploma in project planning and management from Bradford University in the United Kingdom and a postgraduate diploma in financial management from Uganda Martyrs University (UMU) in Uganda.
 His degree of Master of Science in Development Economics was awarded by UMU.